aws-samples/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 Aside from this, other factors that can lead to unknown status include:

-- **Network reachability between control plane and worker nodes.** Our scenario brushed on this as communication was hindered due to permissions, however network related issues like SG, NACL or route table routeability between the two endpoints can also contribute.
+- **Network reachability between control plane and worker nodes.** Our scenario brushed on this as communication was hindered due to permissions, however network related issues like SG, NACL or route table route-ability between the two endpoints can also contribute.
 - **Reachability to the EC2 API endpoint.** This is needed for the vpc cni to perform its needed operations to prepare ip addresses for pods.
 - **Kubelet issues.** If kubelet encountered an issue it can prevent communication to the control plane.
-An example of when a kubelet can encounter issue is when customizing the worker node AMI/launchtemplate and modifies the kubelet or OS.
+An example of when a kubelet can encounter issue is when customizing the worker node AMI or Launch Template and modifies the kubelet or OS.

 Please review the troubleshooting document [here](https://repost.aws/knowledge-center/eks-node-status-ready) to learn about troubleshooting nodes in the NotReady or Unknown status.